Evaluate and Implement Road Reconfigurations

 CONSIDERATIONS

-- Road diets may be applicable for Main Street ADTs up to 23,000.
+- Road diets may be applicable for mainline ADTs up to 23,000.
 However, side-street volumes must also be considered.
 Higher traffic volumes indicate the need for an operational analysis.

-- Requires a plan for modifying signing and striping.
+- Requires a plan for modifying signing and striping, intersection markings, and on-street parking (where applicable).

 - If the new road configuration is not applied to the entire length of roadway with similar cross sections, transitions may be established through a mid-block lane reduction (with adequate tapers) or a lane drop at an intersection.